ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/_episodes/06-RBASHScripting.md

 teaching: 10
 exercises: 20
 questions:
-- "TBD"
+- "Why is scripting useful?"
+- "How can I write and run R and BASH scripts RStudio and terminal?"
+- "How can I use scripts to automate my data analysis process?"
+- "What is the best way to tackle coding errors?"
 objectives:
-- "TBD"
+- "Discover some reasons why scripting is helpful for data analysis."
+- "Learn how to run R scripts using BASH scripts."
+- "Learn techniques for approaching coding errors."
 keypoints:
+- "Make small changes and plan for mistakes."
+- "Feel free to use RStudio to create, edit, and run BASH scripts."
-- "TBD"
+- "Copy and paste!"
 ---

 ## Introduction to Scripting

-Not only can we save the code we have written by using BASH and R scripts, but we can also use scripting to create modular pieces of code.
-This is useful for automating repetative tasks and performing data analysis.
+Not only can we save the code we have written by using BASH and R scripts, but we can also use scripting to create modular pieces of code for use in data analysis.
+This is particularly helpful for automating repetative tasks in data analysis pipelines.

 It is also possible to have scripts recieve user inputs (arguments), just like the *built-in* and *user-defined* functions we have been using in R and BASH.

 ## R & BASH Scripting